Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 I use Git for source control even when I am not publishing it to Github.
 So with that said it was at this point where I did the first commit on the project.
 You can see [the code here](https://github.com/Akhier/DragonWrapper_SDL2 "I guess you could have technically just read to here and get the code but you wont learn anything that way").
-Also of interest, as I mentioned, I have my blog posts up on my github so you can [see my posts here](https://github.com/Akhier/DragonheartedCode "Also see what editing I did to a blog post before it goes up and maybe fix my past posts and submit your own pull request") and even see what is in the workings.
+Also of interest, as I mentioned, I have my blog posts up on my Github so you can [see my posts here](https://github.com/Akhier/DragonheartedCode "Also see what editing I did to a blog post before it goes up and maybe fix my past posts and submit your own pull request") and even see what is in the workings.
 So with that all out of the way time to put code on the page.

 &nbsp;&nbsp;&nbsp;Now there are many ways to start on a project but for this there are a few things I think are important to get out of the way.